-Tomatoes are one of the most widely grown vegetables (or fruits, you decide) in home garden.
-As they are pretty easy to be grown from seeds and doesn’t require a lot of expertise.
+Tomatoes are one of the most widely grown vegetables (or fruits, you decide) in the home garden.
+As they are pretty easy to be grown from seeds and don’t require a lot of expertise.

 To grow tomatoes at home in India, sow tomato seeds in small pots indoors place it in a warm place away from sunlight.
 Keep misting it & once the sapling grows around 4-5 inches long, transplant them to a bigger pot & keep it in direct sunlight.
 Best time to grow tomatoes in India is Mar – May.

 In this easy to follow guide, you will learn to grow tomatoes at home step by step.